Our teachers are inspired by the simple yet transformative power of yoga. They practice it, study it, teach it, live it and love it!

 Out of desperation, I started practicing yoga in 1992 to try to cure my "bad back" - the result of many years of riding airplanes, working too late, and getting little exercise.
 It worked!
 Yoga quickly became a "must have" for me...the thing I needed that made all the other things better.
 Eventually, I chucked my consulting career to become a certified Bikram and Baptiste Vinyasa yoga teacher.
 We opened Om on the Range and now I use my University of Illinois engineering degree and my Booth MBA a bit differently.
 I grew up on the southside and I get great joy out of bringing Chicago’s “regular guys” along on this journey.

-Liz’s love for yoga began in 2002 when she walked into her first class at a local YMCA in Boston.
-Not long after, she discovered Baptiste Power Vinyasa Yoga in Cambridge, MA.
-At first, she was drawn to the practice because of the great counterbalance it provided to all the running she was doing.
-Liz quickly noticed improvement in posture and increasing flexibility and strength, but she also started to notice a sense of fulfillment, peace and purpose that deepened each time she returned to her mat.
-In 2007, she began teaching at Om on the Range.
-Liz has completed Baptiste Level 1 and 2 training to become an Associate Baptiste Vinyasa teacher.
-Yoga continues to reveal truth and love in her life.
-Liz is thankful and humbled to be able to share her journey and love for yoga through teaching.
-As a teacher, a student and a human being, it is her intention to shine light on the power and beauty that exists within each of us.
+My love for yoga began in 2002 when I walked into my first class at a local YMCA in Boston.
+Not long after, I discovered Baptiste Power Vinyasa Yoga in Cambridge, MA.
+At first, I was drawn to the practice because it served as a great counterbalance to my love of running.
+Then I began to notice improvement in my posture, increasing flexibility & strength and a greater sense of fulfillment, peace and purpose that deepened each time I returned to my mat.
+In 2007, I began teaching at Om on the Range after completing Baptiste Level 1 and 2 training and becoming an Associate Baptiste Vinyasa teacher.
+Yoga continues to reveal truth and love in my life.
+I'm thankful and humbled to share my love of yoga through teaching.
+As a teacher, a student and a human being, my intention is to shine light on the power and beauty that exists within each of us.